 This past visit was the first time we’d ever been to the Coquina Beach are and I still can’t believe we’ve missed out on it all of our previous trips.

 I’m including Coquina Beach as its own item because it’s not just a beach, it’s 22 acres of beautiful outdoor space.
 Here’s a map showing the entire space!
+We just discovered it the last time we visited the beautiful island, but it’s a new favorite!

 There’s a beach, a long paved trail, tons of picnic tables, volleyball nets, changing cabanas, and even a small cafe.